deep-fusion-AI/CollisionWarningService/README.md

 #### Docker

-The FCW service can be started in docker, e.g.The FCL service can be run in docker ([docker/fcw_service.Dockerfile](docker/fcw_service.Dockerfile)), for example in this way, where the GPU of the host computer is used and TCP port 5897 is mapped to the host network.
+The FCW service can be started in docker ([docker/fcw_service.Dockerfile](docker/fcw_service.Dockerfile)), for example in this way, where the GPU of the host computer is used and TCP port 5897 is mapped to the host network.
 ```bash
 docker build -f fcw_service.Dockerfile -t but5gera/fcw_service:0.1.0 . \
   && docker run -p 5897:5897 --network host --gpus all but5gera/fcw_service:0.1.0